ForLoveOfCats/Mountain/README.md

 ### Vision

 Mountain has several core tenants:
-* Expressiveness without sacrificing runtime performance.
-* Explicitness is important for readability.
-    * Explicit != Verbose
+* Usefulness is key, all other tenants can be sacrificed in the name of usefulness.
     * Seamless C interop is important for usefulness.
+    * High performance is important for usefulness.
+* Explicitness is important for readability and reason-ability.
+    * Explicit does not always have to mean verbose
+* Maximizing expressiveness is valuable where possible
+    * Balancing this with performance is a razors edge, trust the developer to use the right language tools where appropriate
 * It is not the language's job to enforce a specific coding "style".

-Mountain draws much inspiration from Zig, Rust, and Jai.
+Mountain draws much inspiration from Zig, Rust, Jai, and of course its parent language C.

 # This language is nowhere near usable for literally anything